 Take the pain out of reporting on Web Usage and Network Traffic.

 Fastvue Reporter produces clean, simple, web usage reports using data from your firewall that you can confidently send to department managers and HR team.
+In particular it can help support IT and network security teams with managing bandwith, reducing IT workload and troubleshooting with ease thanks to live alerts, dashboards and scheduled alerts.
 Automate reports and get the job of reporting on web usage off your desk and into the hands of people that need it.
 Download the 30 day free trial today!